titozoe/markdown-cv/index.md

 ## Other Achivements
 `2022`
-Title to teach STEM subjects in public Italian secondary school _« Abilitazione classi di concorso A027 e A028 »_
+Title to teach Maths and Physics in public Italian secondary school _« Abilitazione classi di concorso A027 e A028 »_

 ## Work experience